Arkounay/QuickAdminGeneratorBundle/docs/Forms.md

 ### Disabling turbo on form submit

-You can disable turbo on form submission, so you can refresh the page to resubmit form data (useful in dev env).
+You can disable Turbo on form submission, so you can refresh the page to resubmit form data (useful in dev env).

-To enable this only in dev mode you can add this in qag.yaml:
+To enable this only in dev mode you can add this in `qag.yaml`:

 ```yaml
 when@dev: